 Air conditioners are amazing.
 Only a few things beat that cool feel and premium comfort it gives.
 And this is the fundamental reason why finding out how to clean AC coils inside a house is important.

-Sometimes your air conditioner stops working as efficiently as it used to, or it even stops working altogether.
+Sometimes your air conditioner stops working as efficiently as it used to or it stops working altogether.

-This could be as a result of a problem with the coil of the air conditioner.
-Air conditioning coils are very important because when these coils get dirty it could lead to damage of the air conditioner.
-Here’s more.
+This could be as a result of a problem with the coils of the air conditioner.
+Air conditioning coils are very important because when these coils get dirty it could cause damage to the air conditioner.

 Why Is It Necessary To Clean Air Conditioning (AC) Coils?

-Air conditioning coils are very important because they help in the transfer of heat around the air conditioner and to the environment too.
-There are two main types of air conditioning coils.
+1. Air conditioning coils help in the transfer of heat around the air conditioner and to the environment too.

 The evaporator coils help to capture heat from the inside of your home while the condenser coils, on the other hand, release the heat that has been captured into the air around the outdoor unit of the air conditioner.

-The way air conditioner coils are set up, the coil fins are usually really close together and as it gets used overtime it is almost certain that dust and debris would build up and this affects the performance of your air conditioner.
+The way air conditioner coils are set up, the coil fins are usually close together.
+As it gets used over time, it is almost certain that dust and debris would build up.
+This affects the performance of your air conditioner.

-- Damage due to an increased wear on the system: dirty coils cause an increased work load on the air conditioner which would eventually lead to a shortening of the actual working span of this air conditioning system.
+Dirty coils cause an increased workload on the air conditioner which would eventually lead to a shortening of the actual working span of this air conditioning system.

 To start you would need to get entry into the unit.
 The access panel can be removed to expose the coils.

-If you are having any struggles getting to the coils you can peruse the owner’s manual.
+If you are having any struggles getting to the AC coils you can peruse the owner’s manual.
 Ensure the AC unit is off before you begin cleaning.
-And using a screwdriver, loosen the screws of the access panels.
+Using a screwdriver, loosen the screws of the access panels.